 A branch is an extension of the vine but if it disconnects from the vine how can the branch survive?

-So if we are humble we will reflect on our need to stay close to Our Lord for guidance, instruction, always asking through a persistent prayer for His grace to show us the way to holiness.
+So if we are humble we will reflect on our need to stay close to Our Lord for guidance, instruction, always asking through prayer His grace to show us the way to holiness.

 Obedience to God is only possible through God’s power and love within us.
 We must strive to spiritually discern God’s Will and God’s Way and this is not something we can do on our own.
 It is God dwelling within us that reveals to us what He wills for us to do.
 With patience and persistence we will learn to follow Jesus as He desires.

-Being like Jesus – Be Truthful and Don’t Cheat; Teach by Example
+Being like Jesus – Be Truthful; Teach by Example

 Jesus wants to help each of us connect with the truth about why we are really on earth.